 The second of eight children, Malka, like her siblings, was educated in Hebrew, Yiddish, Russian, and English, initially by private tutors and later in the Russian schools in the nearby towns of Norinsk and Korostyen.
 As a young child, she began to write poems in Russian about the poverty of the neighboring peasants.

-She immigrated to America in 1912 and joined family members in Chicago.
-“Under terrible conditions she pursued her learning,” as Tussman once wrote about herself.
+Tussman immigrated to America in 1912 and joined family members in Chicago “under terrible conditions she pursued her learning,” as she once wrote.
 Her first Yiddish short story appeared in 1918, and her first poem was published in 1919.
 She also wrote in English for the Chicago anarchist publication Alarm in 1914.